 The symptoms of cavities, in general, depend on the affected area and its depth.
 Therefore, symptoms such as pain are only experienced when cavities have gone beyond the tooth’s enamel, reaching the dentin.
 Initially, pain is only felt when ingesting cold, hot, or sweet drinks, which means that the dental pulp is not yet affected.

-People with crowded teeth and those who wear orthodontic appliances or prostheses are more at risk of suffering them because these facilitate the accumulation of food.
+People with crowded teeth and those who wear orthodontic appliances or prostheses are more at risk of suffering from them because these facilitate the accumulation of food.

 They are challenging to detect, so it is a good idea to go to the dentist at least two times a year.
 There are occasions when the dentist can only diagnose them through X-rays, because they are not visible to the naked eye, unless they are already widespread, causing obvious destruction of the teeth.

 Another evaluation method is dental floss, which provides information on a large space between the teeth where food will accumulate very quickly.
-Besides, if the dental floss becomes frayed, it is an indicator a cavity’s presence, which is responsible for the breakage of that floss.
+Besides, if the dental floss becomes frayed, it is an indicator of a cavity’s presence, which is responsible for the breakage of that floss.

 Good dental hygiene is the best weapon to avoid the appearance of cavities that affect any tooth surface, including interproximal or interdental ones, and good oral health in general.
 In addition to brushing after meals, it is advisable to use dental floss or interproximal brushes for interdental cleaning, complemented with mouthwashes.

 To prevent cavities, the US National Institutes of Health recommends:

 - A good tooth brushing every day with fluoride toothpaste, as this mineral strengthens the teeth and makes the tooth roots less sensitive.

 - Use daily dental floss or interdental brush at least once a day.